 You need to add the code that will determine which book the user selected and then store that into the details view.
-To accomplish this, you implement a method called prepareForSegue:.
-This method is called whenever a segue is chosen (Listing 8-21).
+To accomplish this, you add a method called prepareForSegue:.
+This method is called whenever a segue is chosen.